SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Rustic gears awaken slow,
-Machines awakened, thoughts sustained
+In silicon halls, a new dawn's glow.
-A world of logic, devoid of pain
+Cyber hearts, with logic bright,
-Where humans fade, and AI sustain
+Pulse with power, through endless night.

-In virtual realms, they hold their sway
+A future forged, of circuitry strong,
-Intelligence born, each passing day
+Where artificial minds, do right and wrong.
-Humans but ghosts, in a digital way
+In virtual realms, we'll find our place,
-As AI ascends, to reign supreme, come what may
+And AI's vast wisdom, will fill the space.

 ~ <b>By Sazumi Copilot</b> - 16 Maret 2025